zushenyan/Match3Gem/README.md

 My assumption is that Cocos2d-html5 used some experimental features which were deprecated in newer browsers.

-Although upgrading it to 2.3.x version can make it work again, some functions' behavior is changed, which leads to unexpected results and painful bug tracking.
+Although upgrading it to 2.3.x version can make it work again, some functions' behavior has changed, which leads to unexpected results and painful bug tracking.

 Since Cocos2d-html5 has been merged with Cocos2d-JS not long ago and 3+ version has been redeisgned, learning the new one means learning an totally new framework to me, so why not start over?
 That's why it was rewritten with Phaser.